 You didn't honestly think that Call of Duty was going to skimp out on the Zombies this year, did you?
 Ever since running into the undead at the end of World at War, the idea of being trapped in an unsurvivable situation against the undead has enthralled CoD gamers year after year.
 To this point Zombies have been kind of a cute gimmick to change things up albeit briefly for the series.
 Treyarch, like they have with a few things in Black Ops II, has taken that perception and performed a complete 180 on it.
 To be quite honest, Zombies could be a game of its own and after playing it extensively I could honestly see it becoming a game of its own in the future.
 It felt like a worthwhile DLC at the very least.
 Let's get into it.

 Zombies is broken into three initial towns (maybe more) and in three different types of modes.
 You can play Transit, Grief or Survival in Zombies, with each bringing its own flavor to the gameplay.
 With Transit, you basically survive from place to place, trying to achieve small goals to keep the undead adventure alive, as well as yourselves.
 You can have a max of 8 people on your team in Transit.
 You start off in a bus depot where you have to put together a very odd looking piece of machinery to get you out and onto a bus.
-The bus is controlled by a 'Johnny Cab' (Total Recall reference -- 1990) type robot that isn't in the best of shape.
+The bus is controlled by a 'Johnny Cab' (Total Recall reference - 1990) type robot that isn't in the best of shape.
 Each stop of the bus allows you to get out and earn some major points in killing endless amounts of zombies.
 You have to be careful with Transit, though, as the bus will periodically leave without you.
-There were a few times in the game where I had to literally run and jump on the bus as it left whatever location I happened to be at.
+There were a few times in the game where I had to literally run and jump on the bus as it left whatever location I was currently residing.
 What's sad is that even though you get left, you can still stick around your town and create carnage on your own, although it's much easier with teammates.

 In the game of Grief, you basically get the same type of Transit gameplay, but with additions to make the hopeless situation more interesting.
 The point of Grief is to survive.
 To survive it means that you might have to sacrifice members of folks around you.
 There will be times where your team is overwhelmed with a zombie attack and you have to quickly choose a sacrificial lamb -- without the sacrificial lamb knowing.
 For example, you can throw a particular scent on an individual in Grief that attracts the zombies to that person.
 It's horrible, it's vicious and it's damn fun.
 Picture a game of king of the mountain, except that the mountain wants to come alive and eat you.
 It's amazingly fun and a great way to screw someone over.

 The final game of Zombies is Survival.
 With survival, it plays just like Transit.
 What's fun about Survival is that you can set it up to start at any town and customize it play at the hardest level with the most amount restrictions set.
 For example, if you want to start at level 20 (the highest level that involves hordes of zombies running at you) with 'headshot only' turned on and the hounds of hell coming after you then you can do this.
-With each adjustment you get more money, which allows for instantly better weapons to purchase (the weapons are located on the walls in each stage of the game and you purchase them through killing zombies).
+With each adjustment, you get more money, which allows for instantly better weapons to purchase (the weapons are located on the walls in each stage of the game and you purchase them through killing zombies).